gantsign/ansible-role-java/README.md

 for Java >= 8, prior to that Oracle JDK was the default for Java < 11.

-**Deprecation notice:** support for the Oracle JDK will be dropped once Oracle ends public support for the Oracle JDK (in January 2019).
+**Deprecation notice:** support for the Oracle JDK will be dropped once Oracle ends public support for the Oracle JDK (in April 2019).

 Requirements
 ------------